D340 Cyber Defense and Countermeasures

 Correct Answer:

-What is the primary function of keystroke loggers in the context of cyber threats?
+What is the primary purpose of a bug bounty program in the context of cybersecurity?

 -